genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/13_data-pipeline.md

 ## Configure data pipeline

 We will be configuring a local filesystem based data pipeline.
 This will watch a directory for changes over time and consume files that fit the criteria we configure.
-In this example, files will be read, line by line, be transformed/mapped to our data model and then stored down into the Genesis database.
+In this example, files will be read, line by line, be transformed/mapped to our data model and then stored in the Genesis database.

 :::note

-Ingress of files via local file system data pipelines, although a simple way to introduce yourself to data pipelines, is considered bad practise in production.
+Ingress of files via local file system data pipelines, although a simple way to introduce yourself to data pipelines, is considered bad practice in production.
 Check the data pipelines docs for more info on file ingestion alternatives such as AWS S3 and FTP and relational database sources.

 :::

 In order to add a CSV local filesystem data pipeline, firstly, add the dependency `genesis-pal-datapipeline` to your **position-app-tutorial-script-config** module.
-This will ensure that you are able to use the data pipeline functionality within your scripts.
+This ensures that you are able to use the data pipeline functionality within your scripts.
 Ensure that gradle imports the new dependency.

 ```
 api("global.genesis:genesis-pal-datapipeline")
 ```

-Now we can create a new file `positions-app-tutorial-data-pipeline.kts` with the following csv source configuration:
+Now we can create a new file **positions-app-tutorial-data-pipeline.kts** with the following csv source configuration:

 ```kotlin
 import global.genesis.gen.config.tables.TRADE